 That’s it for Agrabah, but after you clear the first of the two worlds that follow Port Royal, you’re treated to a surprise cutscene.
 This scene features Pluto in what appears to be the dark cityscape from Deep Dive in KH1.
 Huh, okay.
 He spots Axel there (revealing he’s still alive to Vanilla players) and watches as Axel goes into a dark portal.
 Just then, another portal appears and Pluto is called through this second portal by a whistle.
 The scene fades out, and then fades back in on… Kairi!
 The plot has returned!
 All hail the true plot! (more…)

 Sabin joined us and we went east to the Returner’s base.
 There we caught up with the leader, Banon, who was something of a evangelist-preacher type, and not very kind to Terra.
 He also treated her as an object, namely an embodiment of the idea of “magic,” comparing her to some alternate universe Pandora’s Box myth.
 He listed five of the Deadly Sins in the process, skipping sloth (often skipped due to its inherently religious nuances – it was never supposed to mean simple laziness) and also lust.
 Really, GBA localization team?
-You’re going to censor the word “lust,” but allow the man who sexually harasses his staff and teammates on a regular basis?
+You’re going to censor the word “lust,” but allow the man who sexually harasses his staff and teammates on a regular basis to carry on not only unimpeded but unaccounted for in your list of Deadly Sins?

 After getting outside city walls, we find Agrabah no longer faces an endless desert like it did in KH1.
 Besides someone planting a little desert garden just outside the gate, you can also see the Cave of Wonders visible as a dark dome just off to the left.
 There are dark domes on the horizon, not a soul in town, clearly there’s nothing to worry about at all!
 Also, the Cave doesn’t look any further away than I live from my grocery store.
 Desert notwithstanding, are we positive this place hasn’t been picked clean of treasure?
 The “dark dome” turns out to be some very stylish clouds, by the way.
 In hindsight they look like you somehow glitched outside of the Cave of Wonders’ skybox and saw it from the outside! (more…)